Added July 2012 / updated March 2016

 Try www.instructables.com or www.lifehacker.com

-Well first of all, don’t believe the hype.
+First of all, don’t believe the hype.
 Buying a new bike from a shop is likely to be overwhelming as there’s a lot of choice out there.
 While bikes have been built for every conceivable purpose, they are robust things and you’ll probably get away with going for a tour on a racer, or commuting on a mountain bike.
 However, you can get good advice from a bike shop as far as fit and bike suitability go.

 If you can’t afford a new bike that’s no problem – a well-made second-hand bike is likely to outlast a badly made cheap new one anyway.
 You’ll get just as good advice from one of the brilliant DIY bike projects listed in our directory as you will from any big bike shop, with the added bonus of having some cash left over.
 In fact some of these projects will supply you with a bike for free, if you put in the time to build it and learn how to fix it yourself.